 Includes the theory of limits, the rate of change of a function, derivatives of algebraic and trigonometric functions and their application to related rates and maxima-minima problems, integration and applications of the definite integral.
-Also includes selected topics from elementary linear algebra.

 MA115 Calculus II

 Prerequisites: MA110, MA114 or placement by the Department of Science and Mathematics.